planetshell/salarypredictionportfolio/README.md

 The chart above shows the most important feature is "yearsExperience"

 ### 3.3 Feature Engineering
+In this section, I will use group statistics to improve the model's overall efficacy.
+I grouped all categorical variables and then calculate each groups mean, max, min, median and standard deviation.
+These values were then added to the original dataset.

 ### 3.4 Tests Models
 #### Model results before feature engineering